mozilla-releng/relengdocs/procedures/misc-operations/puppet-pyup.rst

 -  for python2, ``cd /data/python/packages``; for python3,
    ``cd /data/python/packages-3.x``

--  look for the package name that’s missing.
+-  look for the package name that's missing.
 Note that pip will treat a dash ``-`` the same as an underscore ``_`` in the package name, so ``python-jose`` is the same module as ``python_jose``, for example.
-   If we’re missing, say, the mac wheel (we only have a ``manylinux1`` wheel for that module + version), we should download it:
+   If we're missing, say, the mac wheel (we only have a ``manylinux1`` wheel for that module + version), we should download it:

 -  search for the module name on `pypi <https://pypi.org/>`__